Minus Strasburg, Nats top Yanks 9-2 on Robles’ 3 hits, 4 RBI

 After losing Soto on opening day, then managing one hit against Gerrit Cole in a rain-shortened 4-1 loss to the Yankees, the Nationals got going in Game 2 with four consecutive hits off James Paxton (0-1) in the second.

 The biggest was Robles’ two-run double.
-One walk later, Paxton was done after 41 pitches — and just three outs.
-The lefty went 11-0 over his last 14 starts in 2019, including the playoffs, but he had offseason back surgery and would have missed the start of this season if it hadn’t been delayed for nearly four months because of the coronavirus outbreak.
+One walk later, Paxton was done after 41 pitches – and just three outs.
+The lefty went 11-0 over his last 14 starts in 2019, including the playoffs.

-“Just felt a little sluggish tonight,” Paxton said.
-“The arm just didn’t feel really live.”

-Robles added a two-run homer in the fourth, clanging the ball off the foul pole in left field, then singled in the sixth.
+Robles added a two-run homer in the fourth, then singled in the sixth.

-“He’s definitely missed big-time here,” Robles said through a translator about Soto, a fellow Dominican outfielder.
-“But individually, we all have a role.
-We all know what our job is.
-It’s just a matter of doing your job and helping the team win, any way you can.”

 The teams combined for seven errors – two by Nationals shortstop Trea Turner on a single play, one fielding and one throwing.